Sloppy Blue Jays beaten up by surging Orioles 7-3 | Globalnews.ca

 The victory was the ninth in 13 games for the Orioles (60-55), while the Blue Jays (61-53) continued to stumble with two wins in nine outings.

-Toronto starter Yusei Kikuchi (4-7) struck out Austin Hays to begin the fourth.
+Kikuchi struck out Austin Hays to begin the fourth.
 But the next batter, Jorge Mateo, reached base on a Bo Bichette throwing error.

 Mateo moved to second when Baltimore’s Terrin Vavra walked and advanced to third after Kikuchi’s throwing error on a pickoff attempt at second base.

-A hard smash to Bichette knocked the Blue Jays’ shortstop off balance, and his throw home to get Mateo was late.
+A hard smash to Bichette knocked the Blue Jays’ shortstop off balance, and his throw home to get the speedy Mateo was late.

 A Ryan McKenna double to the gap in left centre scored two more for a four-run Orioles lead.